Mascarpone: Origins

-Mascarpone originated in the Italian region of Lombardy in the area between Lodi and Abbiategrasso south of Milan, probably in the late 16th or early 17th century.
 Popularly, the name is held to derive from mascarpa, an unrelated milk product made from the whey of stracchino (a young, barely aged cheese), or from mascarpia, a word in the local dialect for ricotta.
 Unlike ricotta, which is made from whey, mascarpone is made from cream.

 Uses

 Mascarpone is milky-white in colour and is easy to spread.
 It is used in various Lombardy dishes and is considered a specialty in the region.

 Mascarpone is one of the main ingredients in tiramisu.
 Sometimes it is used instead of, or along with, butter or Parmesan cheese to thicken and enrich risotto.
-Mascarpone also is used in cheesecake recipes.
+Mascarpone is also used in cheesecake recipes.

+Mascarpone is also commonly used in the UK on pizzas with prosciutto and mushrooms.